stevearrants/style/docs/principlesofcontent.md

 ---------------------

 Write in a way that suits the situation.
 Ask yourself: *Who am I writing for?
 What do they need to know?
-What is their situation, constraints, and environment?*
+What is their situation?
+What are their constraints and environment?*

 Help people find the information they need quickly and easily.
 Guide them through the journey.